antofon/100-days-of-code/r2-log.md

 ### R2D88: May 11 2018, Friday
 Completed Lessons 13 - 15 (Part 2) for Udacity's FEND program.
 Learned a great deal about Git and Version Control

+### R2D89-91: May 12 - May 14 2018, Saturday - Monday
+Completed Lessons 15 - 20 (Part 2) for Udacity's FEND program.
+Completed Git tutorials, moved on to the DOM and JavaScript/jQuery.